hlavacs/ViennaTypeListLibrary/README.md

         using size = std::integral_constant<std::size_t, sizeof...(Is)>;
     };

-The template parameters are now integer numbers of size_t, the list can therefore only store integers.
+The template parameters are now integer numbers of type *size_t*, the list can therefore only store unsigned integers.
 Here we talk about a *value list*:

     using vl = value_list<1,2,3,4,5>;

 Though value lists are similar to type lists, they must be treated differently.
 VTLL thus contains a different set of algorithms for value lists.
 Note that the type *std::integral_constant<size_t, N>* is a type that can store a value.
 All value list algorithms result in a *std::integral_constant<size_t, N>*, and its value can be retrieved by using *::value* after the algorithm.
+Since *size_t* is an *unsigned int*, if a signed type is needed, *size_t* can simply be changed to *int*.
+However, in most cases, unsigned is enough.

+Also note that the algorithms *type_to_value* and *value_to_type* can be used to transform type lists (lists of std::integral_constant<>) to value lists and vice versa.
+Thus a value list can be quickly transformed into a type list, and all type list algorithms can then be applied.
+The result can then be transformed back into a value list.

 ### Example for Testing Properties